 Admit it: you’re falling in love with Alexa.
-From playing music and setting timers to checking the weather and switching-off your smart lights using just your voice, there’s something irresistible about the Amazon Echo’s proprietary voice recognition software.
+From telling you the weather forecast and playing music to setting timers and switching on your smart lights using just your voice, there’s something irresistible about Amazon Echo’s proprietary voice recognition software.

 However, Alexa is changing.
-For years confined to answering dumb questions and to weedy-sounding speakers made only by Amazon, Alexa is now flourishing.
-Alongside a massively expanding Alexa Skills set comes a new drive for sound quality.
+For years the smart assistant was confined to answering dumb questions and to weedy-sounding speakers made only by Amazon.
+But now Alexa is flourishing.
+Alongside a massively expanding Alexa Skills set and constant upgrades comes a new drive for sound quality.

-That’s not to say there isn’t an incredible range of Alexa-enabled speakers.
-Before buying ask yourself what you really want.
+There’s an incredible range of Alexa-enabled speakers on offer.
+But before buying, ask yourself what you really want.
 An alarm clock?
 A desktop gadget?
 An intercom-style video call device?
 Or a full-blown home cinema system?
 All of these products and more now come under Alexa’s control as the smart speaker matures.
+But certain devices are definitely geared up for different preferences.

-[Update: New details have emerged about a new wall-mounted Alexa tablet that serves as a smart home command center being developed by Amazon’s Lab126 hardware division, the same one that made the Amazon Kindle, Echo and Echo Dot.
+UPDATE: New details have recently emerged about a new wall-mounted Alexa tablet that serves as a smart home command center that’s being developed by Amazon’s Lab126 hardware division, the same one that made the Amazon Kindle, Echo and Echo Dot.

 - Looking for more voice assistant options?
 Check out the best smart speakers of 2021